-The Senate Judiciary Committee rejected the President Bush's nomination of Priscilla Owen to the 5th U.S. Circuit Court of Appeals.
+Why the Senate Judiciary Committee made the right decision when they rejected the confirmation of Priscilla Owen to the United States Court of Appeals for the Fifth Circuit.

 People For the American Way President Ralph G. Neas said that Sen. Orrin Hatch’s recent speech on the Senate floor repeatedly denouncing People For the American Way and describing the Federalist Society as a group of lawyers concerned only with encouraging debate on legal issues was “unfortunate, unfair, and inaccurate.”
 Neas released a letter to Sen. Hatch as well as a recently updated copy of a People For the American Way Foundation report on the Federalist Society, which examines the group’s influence on the Bush administration’s judicial selection process.

 Comparing the current situation to the prevailing practice under President Clinton makes it clear that Republicans are attempting to change the rules governing their handling of federal court nominations.
 In analyzing this controversy, it is important to note that unlike the blockades of four years and more produced by Senate Republicans, not a single case of Democratic abuse of the blue slip policy has been suggested.
 At this point, Republicans have offered no good reason to change the rules, other than their desire to push through as many right-wing judicial nominees as quickly as possible while the Senate remains in their hands.
 As the New York Times explained on April 27: